Posts filed under 'Photography'

 Well, I’ve been threatening it for some time – a second blog – but not the one I thought I was going to launch (which was around environmental issues – that’s still on the backburner).
 My new blog is devoted to what I’m increasingly viewing as my “next career phase”.
 I’ve found my passion for photography has gone haywire over the last year.
 Not only digital photography – I’m now working with film and “toy cameras”.
 You can read about my love of the Diana F+ camera here.

 Way back in the Dark Ages, when I was a teenager, I used to take photos with my father (a keen amateur photographer and bird fanatic).
 Then I got caught up in the corporate world of lawyers; had a spell as a teacher; and for over the last 10 years, have had various roles as a knowledge management practitioner.
 Never once did I pick up the camera.
 Until about a year ago.
-I literally work up one morning and said to myself “I’m going to take up photography again”.
+I literally woke up one morning and said to myself “I’m going to take up photography again”.
 No idea what triggered this (probably mid-life crisis; no wait can’t have been, that was 20 years ago!).

 So I bought a Nikon D40 and a Sigma 18-200mm lens.
 My beloved Nikon has travelled with me everywhere I’ve been around the world in the last year or so.
 And then this year, whilst teaching in Hong Kong, I discovered my new love – the Diana F+ and lomography.